imagej/imagej.github.io/_pages/plugins/trackmate/custom-viewers.md

 There is way to do that, just by tuning the SciJava annotation:

-{% include ambox text='To make a TrackMate module available in TrackMate, but not visible in the GUI menus, use the annotation parameter `visible = false`' %}
+{% include notice icon="info" content='To make a TrackMate module available in TrackMate, but not visible in the GUI menus, use the annotation parameter `visible = false`' %}

 So editing the header of our ViewFactory to make it look like: